it’s always been for someone else’s father that i celebrated -

 and that i was to agree right then and there -

-or else i was to turn around and return to my father –
+or else i had to be returned immediately to my father –

 helluva decision for a 10 year old –